KJ7LNW/xnec2c-optimize/README.md

        ./xnec2c-simplex.pl ./examples/yagi.conf

+## More detail

+Now `xnec2c-simplex` does most of the work below automatically, so here is more information if you need it:

-and then open `xnec2c -j NN examples/yagi.nec` where `NN` is the number of CPUs you have available on your system.
+Open `xnec2c -j NN examples/yagi.nec` where `NN` is the number of CPUs you have available on your system.
  - From the main window: select View->Frequency Plots
    - From the Frequency Data Plots window: Enable a graph, like VSWR.
 Configure whatever you would like to see during optimization.